BDC Hamburger Icon

 You’ll use a pitch deck when making your formal pitch to an investor.
 A pitch deck is a PowerPoint presentation (or similar) showing angel investors what your company does, its market, team, strategy and financials.
 Ensure you have a professionally designed deck and a well-practiced delivery.
 It’s also crucial to be well prepared and able to answer any question potential investors may have.

-3. Create interest on social media.
+Create interest on social media

-Post about your startup’s journey on social media, recounting its successes, failures and lessons learned.
-Share information about the founders and their (your) knowledge, expertise and passion.
 Some angel investors may find you via social media.
 However, you can also use social platforms to pursue investors by connecting with them, commenting on their posts and, when ready, giving them a written version of your elevator pitch.
+“Leveraging social media platforms can help generate buzz and demonstrate market interest,” explained Lewins.
+“Use these channels to share updates, successes and testimonials that reflect the potential and progress of your startup.”

-4. Talk to wealthy friends and family members.
+Talk to wealthy friends and family members

-Many angel investments come from people close to home, including family members, friends, friends of the family and mentors.
 Find out if anyone in your social circle has invested in startup companies or is interested in doing so.
 If so, arrange for mutual friends to discuss your idea enthusiastically.
 When appropriate, give them your elevator pitch to determine if there is any interest.
+“Often overlooked, friends and family can be invaluable early supporters of your business,” said Lewins.
+“They can provide not only initial funds but can also help spread the word within their networks, increasing your visibility.”

-5. Compete in pitch competitions.
+Compete in pitch competitions

 Startup competitions and pitch competitions allow you to connect with angel investors while getting a chance to practice and hone your pitch.
 If you win a pitch competition, you will get invaluable investor exposure.
+“These competitions are not only platforms for funding but also for feedback,” said Lewins.
+“They offer the opportunity to refine your pitch, understand what investors are looking for and gain exposure in the startup and investor communities.”

-6. Network with other founders.
+Network with other founders

 Talking to other entrepreneurs can give you valuable insights into the investment landscape and individual angel investors.
 You can ask other founders for investor introductions, learn details about what specific angels are looking for and leverage mutual connections.

-7. Investigate incubators and accelerators.
+Investigate incubators and accelerators

 Local incubators and accelerators often seek startups that meet specific criteria.
-If you find one that fits your company and needs, use it to get access to experienced mentors and industry experts, network with other entrepreneurs, leverage alumni networks, and participate in demo days where you can pitch your product and company.
+If you find one that fits your company and needs, use it to get access to experienced mentors and industry experts, network with other entrepreneurs, leverage alumni networks and participate in demo days where you can pitch your product and company.

-John Rampton contributed to this article.
+Amanda Hoffman and John Rampton contributed to this article.

 Did you find this content helpful?